shakealeg/dotfiles/README.md

 ```
 Everything here was made while on Debian,
-review the scripts before installing if you're on a different operating system.
+review the scripts before installing as software changes all the time.
 ```

 Versions tested: